 The suggestion has frequently been put forward that metabolic products, other than acids, may bring about dilatation of arterioles and capillaries (Barcroft and Piper, 1912).
 Markwalder and Starling have shown that dilatation of the coronary vessels may occur, if the heart is failing, even when the blood is well oxygenated and contains no excess of carbonic acid.
 They conclude that non-volatile metabolites must be largely responsible for this effect.
-The presence of vaso-dilator substances in extracts of almost every organ and tissue of the body (Vincent and Sheen, 1903) also points to the formation of such substances in the course of the normal metabolism of the tissues.

-That similar metabolites are set free during muscular activity appears very probable, though direct evidence on this point is meagre since, in most of the work dealing with the action of metabolic products on the blood-vessels, no attempt has been made to differentiate between the effect of acids and that of other metabolites.
+Vincent and Sheen (1903) demonstrated the presence of vaso-dilator substance in extracts of almost every organ and tissue of the body; it does not follow, however, that such substances are formed in the course of the normal metabolism of the tissues.
+There is also no direct evidence that similar metabolites are set free during muscular activity, and in most of the work dealing with the action of metabolic products on the blood-vessels, no attempt has been made to differentiate between the effect of acids and that of other metabolites.
 Dale and Richards, however, have shown that the capillaries are extremely sensitive to histamine; and, if the response of the capillaries to the products of muscular activity is of the same order as that to histamine, their effect upon capillary tone in the muscles during exercise may be very considerable.
 There is no evidence that metabolites of this type are normally present during exercise in sufficient concentration in the general circulation to affect the tone of the arterioles and capillaries throughout the body as a whole.

-It may be concluded, then, that, although the metabolic products of muscular activity lessen the tone of the arterioles and capillaries during exercise, their action is purely local and is confined to the vessels of the active muscles; and the extent to which even this local loss of tone takes place will obviously correspond with the local production of metabolites or, in other words, with the intensity of the exercise.
+It may be concluded, that although the metabolic products of muscular activity lessen the tone of the arterioles and capillaries during exercise, their action is purely local and is confined to the vessels of the active muscles; and the extent to which even this local loss of tone takes place will obviously correspond with the local production of metabolites or, in other words, with the intensity of the exercise.
 Such a decrease in tone, occurring concomitantly with the rise of arterial pressure, will result not only in a much more rapid rate of blood-flow through the muscles, but also in the presence at any moment in the muscles of a much greater proportion of the total blood than during rest.
 At the same time the active muscles, owing to their mechanical action in driving blood into the veins, cause the blood to be returned more rapidly to the heart; and these two processes, namely, on the one hand, loss of arteriole and capillary tone, and, on the other hand, the mechanical pumping action of the muscles, will clearly run parallel with one another and with the degree of activity of the muscles.